wing5wong/artisan-whs-static/source/_news/2020-09-16_2020-whs-student-trustee-candidate-statements.md

 show_in_slider: true
 date: 2020-09-16T01:50:15.718Z
 ---
-Whanganui High School
+**Whanganui High School**
-Candidate Statements
+**Candidate Statements**
-Student Board of Trustee Elections 2020
+**Student Board of Trustee Elections 2020**

-Below are the four candidates running for Student Trustee.
+KNOW WHO YOU'RE VOTING FOR - make sure you look on the noticeboards or the WHS website to read the statements from our Student Trustee candidates.

-Don't forget to vote - your vote counts!
+**Voting** will be held on Thursday, 24 September during Form Time.